-In line with current government guidelines, there are limited reasons for face to face visits.
-These reasons are – for caregiving, providing services such as health or therapy, or for advocacy support.
+In line with current government guidelines, visits are not permitted unless for the essential purposes of caregiving, providing services such as health or therapy, or for advocacy support.

 Families and other visitors will need to ensure they continue to contact the coordinator / house supervisor to schedule visits.
 This will help us manage the number of visitors we have in each home and practice social distancing.

 Customers can have one care or support visit each day by one person and the visit must be for no longer than one hour.

 All visitors will need to wash their hands on entry to the home and before entering and leaving a resident’s room and will be encouraged to practise social distancing.

 All visitors will need to check in and complete the attestation form.

 Visitors must wear a mask throughout the visit.